Skip to main content

 • In the Cloudflare Dashboard, navigate to Compute & AI > Workers & Pages

-• Select the siteline-cloudflare-worker > Settings > Domain & Routes > Add > Route to add a new route.
+• Select siteline-cloudflare-worker > Settings > Domain & Routes > Add > Route

-• Select your project as the Zone and enter in a route as shown below for the domains you’d like to track:
+• Select your project as the Zone and enter a route for the domains you’d like to track:

 • example.com/* — tracks all pages for your domain